MicrosoftDocs/PowerShell-Docs/scripting/getting-started/fundamental/Getting-Information-About-Commands.md

 ---
-title: Getting Information About Commands ms.custom: na ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+title:  Getting Information About Commands ms.date:  2016-05-11
+keywords:  powershell,cmdlet
+description:
 ms.topic:  article
+author:  jpjofre
+manager:  dongill
+ms.prod:  powershell
 ms.assetid:  56f8e5b4-d97c-4e59-abbe-bf13e464eb0d
 ---

 # Getting Information About Commands
 The Windows PowerShell **Get\-Command** cmdlet gets all commands that are available in your current session.
 When you type **Get\-Command** at a Windows PowerShell prompt, you will see output similar to the following: